 - CAINA’s Presentation on Evolution and Creation (Part 2 of 2):

 - Professor Stephen Barr on the Types of Causes and God’s Role in Evolution:

-- YouTube video discussing how the information found in the DNA molecule is best explained by an intelligent cause
+- Dr. Stephen Meyer discussing how the genetic information found in DNA is best explained by an intelligent cause:

 - Is the Genesis Story of Creation True? by Steven R. Hemler